 Keeping fraudsters in the dark – respectfully declining to accept fraud

 The other part to address, of course, is what to do for declined orders when you’re pretty sure they’ve been placed by fraudsters.
-This is a major reason behind the release of our “Decision Insights” tool.
-Some particularly brazen fraudsters will contact a merchant’s customer support team to try to overturn a decline.
-Even if they’re unsuccessful, that fraudster may gain valuable information about why an order was declined and devise a workaround for future attempts.
+This is a major reason behind the release of our “Decision Insights” tool, which explains how an order is reviewed for fraud.
+Some particularly brazen fraudsters will contact a merchant’s customer support team to overturn a decline.
+Even if unsuccessful, that fraudster may gain valuable information about why an order was declined and devise a workaround for future attempts.

 Hello <SHOPPER>,